Hydrogen first presented as a credible alternative energy source in the early 1970s but lacked competitiveness against lower-cost fossil fuels.

 With the world placing greater value on a low-emissions future, demand for clean energy sources is increasing.
 Hydrogen produced from renewable energy (renewable hydrogen) has significant potential to be part of this new landscape for transport, feedstock and clean energy, and is an emerging technology that will play an important part in WA’s energy future.

-The Western Australian Renewable Hydrogen Strategy sets out the Western Australian Government’s strategic areas of focus for the development of the hydrogen industry, including exports, remote applications, hydrogen blending in natural gas networks and transport.
+The WA Renewable Hydrogen Strategy sets out the WA Government’s strategic areas of focus for the development of the hydrogen industry, including exports, remote applications, hydrogen blending in natural gas networks and transport.

-The Western Australian Government is investing $28 million to drive the development of a renewable hydrogen industry in Western Australia.
+The WA Government is investing almost $90 million to drive the development of a renewable hydrogen industry in WA.